jhonyboy47/Civitas-Dei/README.md

 # Civitas-Dei

-Simple Mobile Application made to connect the Gods Church around the world :)
+Mobile Application created to connect the Gods Church together :)

 PS: Feedback on aesthetics would be greatly appreciated.